Standing (law): Recent development of the doctrine

 Beyond failing to show injury, the Court found that the plaintiffs failed to demonstrate the standing requirement of redressability.
 The Court pointed out that the respondents chose to challenge a more generalized level of government action, "the invalidation of which would affect all overseas projects".
 This programmatic approach has "obvious difficulties insofar as proof of causation or redressability is concerned".

 In a 2000 case, Vermont Agency of Natural Resources v.
 United States ex rel.
-Stevens, 529 U.S. 765 (2000), the United States Supreme Court endorsed the "partial assignment" approach to qui tam relator standing to sue under the False Claims Act — allowing private individuals to sue on behalf of the U.S. government for injuries suffered solely by the government.
+Stevens, 529 U.S. 765 (2000), the United States Supreme Court endorsed the "partial assignment" approach to qui tam relator standing to sue under the False Claims Act – allowing private individuals to sue on behalf of the U.S. government for injuries suffered solely by the government.

+In a 2009 case, Summers v.
+Earth Island Institute, 555 U.S. 488 (2009), the Supreme Court held the petitioner environmental organizations' claim that it was "statistically likely" that some of their members would visit the affected lands was insufficient to support Article III standing.
+The majority opinion stated the "deprivation of a procedural right without some concrete interest that is affected by the deprivation ... is insufficient to create Article III standing."

 Taxpayer standing

 The initial case that established the doctrine of standing, Frothingham v.
 Mellon, was a taxpayer standing case.

 Taxpayer standing is the concept that any person who pays taxes should have standing to file a lawsuit against the taxing body if that body allocates funds in a way that the taxpayer feels is improper.
 The United States Supreme Court has held that taxpayer standing is not by itself a sufficient basis for standing against the United States government.
 The Court has consistently found that the conduct of the federal government is too far removed from individual taxpayer returns for any injury to the taxpayer to be traced to the use of tax revenues, e.g., United States v.
 Richardson.

 In DaimlerChrysler Corp. v.
 Cuno, the Court extended this analysis to state governments as well.
 However, the Supreme Court has also held that taxpayer standing is constitutionally sufficient to sue a municipal government in a federal court.

 States are also protected against lawsuits by their sovereign immunity.
 Even where states waive their sovereign immunity, they may nonetheless have their own rules limiting standing against simple taxpayer standing against the state.
 Furthermore, states have the power to determine what will constitute standing for a litigant to be heard in a state court, and may deny access to the courts premised on taxpayer standing alone.